-How to line the pan: there is also a video clip in the post
+How to line the pan:

 - Measure the width of the pan you're using and cut a strip the same size.
 The length of the strip is given by the width of the parchment paper you bought.
 Butter or spray the pan and add the strip of parchment paper, allowing the grease to act as a glue.
 Add the brownie batter, bake it, and, after it's cooled down run a smooth-bladed knife along the sides that had no paper.
 Now you can aid yourself by lifting the two pieces of paper to remove the whole block of brownies from the pan.